Epic Games Says Fortnite Save the World Free Codes are on the Works

 Fortnite Save the World Will be Giving Free Codes, New Updates are on the Way

-Fortnite Save the World actually came first than Fortnite Battle Royale.
-But the constant updates and player surge on the battle royale counterpart of the game made it shine far better than Save the World.
-But it seems that Epic Games have other things in mind for StW, and it might spell a good future for the game mode.
+Fortnite Save the World actually came out before Fortnite Battle Royale.
+But the constant updates and player surge on the battle royale part of the game made it shine far better than Save the World.
+It seems that Epic Games have other things in mind for StW, and it might spell a good future for the game mode.

 While the player count for this PvE campaign mode isn’t as big as the battle royale’s, Epic Games is looking for a big boost in players for the original Fortnite mode later this year.
 The development team has confirmed that they will be giving out free Fortnite Save the World codes, meaning the game might be switching to a free-to-play model as well.